wtmthethird/mariadb-kubernetes/maxscale_master_slave_statefulset/README.md

 ## Running the Master Slave plus MaxScale Cluster

 ### Installing the Cluster with Helm
-Helm provides a simple means of installation and is the recommended approach.
-First install and configure helm for your platform (https://github.com/helm/helm/releases) and cluster then simply run choosing an appropriate id value to uniquely identify your cluster:
+Helm provides a simple means of installation and is the *recommended* approach.
+To install the cluster simply run specifying a unique id which is used as the release name as well as name prefix for other objects:
 ```
 $ helm install . --name <id>
 ```